awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_photo_analyzer_async/Readme.md

 Create an Amazon S3 bucket named **photos[somevalue]**.
 Be sure to use this bucket name in your Amazon S3 Java code.
 For information, see [Creating a bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html).

+In addition, make sure that you have properly setup your development environment.
+For information, see [Setting up the AWS SDK for Java 2.x](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/setup.html).

 ## Understand the AWS Photo Analyzer application

 The AWS Photo Analyzer application supports uploading images to an Amazon S3 bucket.
 After the images are uploaded, you can view the images that are analyzed.